 Italian creative agency Balich Wonder Studio produces all three opening ceremonies under one shared creative thread, reimagining the FIFA World Cup Trophy through the cultural lens of each host nation.
 In Canada, that thread is mosaic.

 The mosaic concept reinterprets the World Cup Trophy through tessellated tile designs symbolizing the people, cultures, and communities that define Canada.
-The country’s identity, FIFA’s announcement frames, isn’t a single tradition.
+The country’s identity, FIFA’s announcement frames, is not a single tradition.
 It is a deliberate composition of many.
 The visual language extends across the stage build: large-scale mosaic panels lit from within, geometric reveals timed to the music, and choreographed light sequences that piece together segments into a complete trophy form by the show’s climax.

 The ceremony narrative opens with a journey across Canada, from coast to coast to coast.
 The phrasing matters.
 Most national anthems and travel slogans say “sea to sea.”
 Canada’s three-coast geography (Atlantic, Pacific, Arctic) gives the show a uniquely Canadian opening sequence the other two ceremonies cannot replicate.